brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

 ### 1.0.10 ###
+- Load the header layout correctly in the <body> in Elementor canvas template.
 - Load the Elementor Pro CSS/JS files in <head>.
 - Provide more filters for the helper functions.